 4. Practice positive self-talk.

-When you consider some of the things you say about yourself in your head, would you ever say them aloud to another person?
+Would you ever say them aloud to another person when you consider some of the things you say about yourself in your head?
 Probably not.
 So, it’s not okay to tell yourself these things either.
 Say them enough, and you may start to believe them.

 Here are some ideas of positive self-talk that you should try: